Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 7 September

-The Ukrainian Air Force said that Russia launched 810 drones and 13 missiles towards Ukraine, of which 747 drones and four missiles were intercepted.
-A fire erupted on the top of the Ukrainian Government Building housing the Cabinet of Ministers of Ukraine in Pecherskyi District of Kyiv; there were conflicting reports on whether an Iskander missile or a shot-down UAV caused the fire.
+The Ukrainian Air Force said Russia launched 810 drones and 13 missiles towards Ukraine, of which 747 drones and four missiles were intercepted.
+A fire erupted on top of the Ukrainian Government Building housing the Cabinet of Ministers of Ukraine in Pecherskyi District of Kyiv; there were conflicting reports on whether an Iskander missile or a shot-down UAV caused the fire.
 Five people were killed while several residential buildings were damaged.

 Ukrainian drones struck the Stalnoy kon pipeline in Bryansk Oblast and the Ilsky oil refinery in Krasnodar Krai.
-Commander of the Unmanned Systems Forces Robert Brovdi claimed that Ukrainian drones struck a pumping station in Vladimir Oblast which feeds diesel into the Moscow Ring Oil Product Pipeline.
+Commander of the Unmanned Systems Forces Robert Brovdi claimed Ukrainian drones struck a pumping station in Vladimir Oblast which feeds diesel into the Moscow Ring Oil Product Pipeline.

-The Russian Defense Ministry claimed that Russian forces took the village of Khoroshe, southeast of Velykomykhailivka.
+The Russian Defense Ministry claimed Russian forces took the village of Khoroshe, southeast of Velykomykhailivka.

 8 September

-Ukrainian military observer Kostyantyn Mashovets claimed that Ukrainian forces retook Bezsalivka near Tyotkino on the Ukrainian border.
+Ukrainian military observer Kostyantyn Mashovets claimed Ukrainian forces retook Bezsalivka near Tyotkino on the Ukrainian border.
 The Ukrainian military also claimed to have retaken the village of Zarichne in Donetsk Oblast, along the road between Sloviansk and Lyman.

 The FSB arrested an Azerbaijani citizen accused of joining an unidentified Ukrainian terrorist organization and conducting surveillance of potential targets in Stavropol and Yessentuki.

 The HUR claimed to have disabled three gas and oil pipelines in Zheleznodorozhny, Penza Oblast with a capacity of 2 million barrels a day.
 At least four explosions were reported.
 The Kuibyshev-Lysychansk pipeline in Saratov Oblast was claimed to have been disabled, with an "annual capacity of 82 million metric tons".
 Saratov Central Airport was shut down due to threats of drone strikes.

 Ukrainian-made cruise missiles struck three Russian command posts in occupied Donetsk Oblast, including one belonging to the 41st Guards Combined Arms Army, the 20th Motor Rifle Division and "an army-level headquarters" in the Topaz plant in Kuibyshevskyi District, Donetsk.

-Commander of the Unmanned Systems Forces Robert Brovdi claimed that drones from the 14th Unmanned Regiment struck the Vtorovo station in the settlement of Penkino, Vladimir Oblast.
+Commander of the Unmanned Systems Forces Robert Brovdi claimed drones from the 14th Unmanned Regiment struck the Vtorovo station in the settlement of Penkino, Vladimir Oblast.